 Arrive in your first outfit

-Be sure to wear a tailored outfit with long sleeves, this means cashmere jumpers, pressed shirts, jackets, body con dress or blazers over jeans or chinos.
-But also remember a hair brush, blotting papers, and 2 shades of lip gloss.
+Be sure to wear a tailored outfit with long sleeves, this means cashmere jumpers, pressed shirts, jackets, body con dresses, or blazers over jeans or chinos.
+But also remember a hairbrush, blotting papers, and 2 shades of lip gloss.
 All these things will let you head straight into your headshot session relaxed and in control, ready to start the fun.

-I’d rather you over pack with your favourite pieces.
-We can always decide to change our mind on the day.
+I’d rather you over-pack with your favourite pieces.
+We can always decide to change our minds on the day.
 If you’re unsure, no problem, I’ll curate the best outfits to flatter your figure and help you achieve your goals and vision.
 If we’re still stuck, you are welcome to dive into my ‘client wardrobe’.
 It’s often saved a few clients in a pinch.

 The extra thought that goes into what to pack is a small price to pay for the freedom of exploring the session with a light heart.
 Plus, you’ll save time during the session which translates into a greater variety of pictures we can generate.